rstruthers1/price-is-right/README.md

 The service is hosted in Heroku which is a cloud Platform as a Service (PaaS).
 Heroku was chosen as it is good for spinning up proof-of-concepts quickly without having to focus on the deployment details.

+## Try it out

+You can try on the hosted demo site via swagger:

 ## Framework used

 Spring Boot was chosen as the framework because it enables rapid development of robust Java based applications.